TROG111/SatNav/README.md

 Welcome to Trog's SatNav for Dual Universe.
 This is a location/bookmark manager for :pos(.....) locations which includes integration into the Dimecia Hud to enable autopiloting to your stored locations.
 SatNav can be used in stand alone mode or as integrated into the Dimencia Hud.
 These instructions have been updated for SatNav version 2_1_0.
 To install a previous version please contact me directly.

 # Installation:
-1) Ensure that you have the following libraries installed in your DU ProgramData LUA folder:
+1) Ensure that you have the following libraries installed in your DU <ProgramData> (the directory on your local drive in which you installed DU) LUA folder:

     <ProgrmData>/DualUniverse/Game/data/lua/cpml/vec3.lua